electron/electron/docs/api/crash-reporter.md

 with crashes from renderer or other child processes.
 Similarly, adding extra parameters in a renderer process will not result in those parameters being sent with crashes that occur in other renderer processes or in the main process.

+**Note:** Parameters have limits on the length of the keys and values.
+Key names must be at most 64 bytes long, and values must be no longer than 128 bytes.
+Keys with names longer than the maximum will be silently ignored.
+Key values longer than the maximum length will be truncated.

 ### `crashReporter.removeExtraParameter(key)`